mbs-octoml/mbs-tvm/src/relay/collage/design.md

 (Note that `cudnn` and `cublas` are not yet supported in the 'v2' prototype.)

-After the `CollageFuseOps` pass, the intermediate `"main"` global function could resemble the following (though we've modified this "optimal" placement by hand to illustrate all the varieties of kernels so don't take it as representative of actual performance):
+After the `CollageFuseOps` pass, the intermediate `"main"` global function could resemble the following (though we've modified this "optimal" partitioning by hand to illustrate all the varieties of kernels so don't take it as representative of actual performance):

 ```
 fn (%x: Tensor[(1, 1, 28, 28), float32]) -> Tensor[(1, 10), float32] {